erwindeg/erwindeg.github.io/content/why-use-kotlin-instead-of-java.md

 	}
 ```

-Or for type checking.
+Or we can use it for type checking.
 We can directly use the properties of type String in the first condition.
 This is called Smart Casting.

 ```java
 	when(y) {